odoo/odoo/doc/reference/guidelines.rst

     # and the following will of course not work as already explained:
     error = _("Product %s is out of stock!" % product.name)

-    # bad: field values are automatically translated by the framework
-    # This is useless and will not work the way you think:
-    error = _("Product %s is not available!") % _(product.name)
-    # and the following will of course not work as already explained:
-    error = _("Product %s is not available!" % product.name)

     # Instead you can do the following and everything will be translated,
     # including the product name if its field definition has the
     # translate flag properly set:
-    error = _("Product %s is not available!") % product.name
+    error = _("Product %s is not available!", product.name)

 Also, keep in mind that translators will have to work with the literal values that are passed to the underscore function, so please try to make them easy to understand and keep spurious characters and formatting to a minimum.
-Translators must be aware that formatting patterns such as %s or %d, newlines, etc. need to be preserved, but it's important to use these in a sensible and obvious manner:
+Translators must be aware that formatting patterns such as ``%s`` or ``%d``, newlines, etc. need to be preserved, but it's important to use these in a sensible and obvious
+manner:

 .. code-block:: python

     # Bad: makes the translations hard to work with
     error = "'" + question + _("' \nPlease enter an integer value ")

-    # Better (pay attention to position of the brackets too!)
+    # Ok (pay attention to position of the brackets too!)
     error = _("Answer to question %s is not valid.\n" \
+              "Please enter an integer value.", question)

+    # Better
+    error = _("Answer to question %(title)s is not valid.\n" \
-              "Please enter an integer value.") % question
+              "Please enter an integer value.", title=question)

 In general in Odoo, when manipulating strings, prefer ``%`` over ``.format()`` (when only one variable to replace in a string), and prefer ``%(varname)`` instead